jddjk/jddjk/README.md

 I am an undergraduate studying Computer Science & Engineering at POSTECH.

-I am a former President of PoApper (POSTECH Developer Network) and also the Editor-in-Chief and Reporter for POSTECH TIMES(Korean).
+I am the Editor-in-Chief and Reporter for POSTECH TIMES(Korean).

 ### Project
 ---